 Debra L. Ness

-Ness’ leadership is nimble and well-tested.
-She has persuaded friendly state and federal governments to advance initiatives that make life better for women and families, and helped lead a highly effective resistance when opponents hold power.
-Under her stewardship, the National Partnership has transformed the nation’s workplaces.
-Today, 40 jurisdictions have adopted laws that allow workers to earn paid sick days, hundreds of corporations and five states have put paid family and medical leave programs in place, and dozens of states have adopted strong laws that prohibit and punish pregnancy discrimination.
+Under her stewardship, the National Partnership, along with its partners and allies, has transformed the nation’s workplaces.
+Today, more than 30 jurisdictions have adopted laws that allow workers to earn paid sick days, hundreds of corporations and six states plus the District of Columbia have enacted paid family and medical leave programs, and dozens of states have adopted strong laws that prohibit and punish pregnancy discrimination.

-She serves on the boards of some of the most prominent and powerful organizations working to advance justice and improve health care.
-Ness serves on the Executive Committee of the Leadership Conference on Civil and Human Rights (LCCHR) and co-chairs its Health Care Task Force.
+Debra serves on the Executive Committee of the Leadership Conference on Civil and Human Rights (LCCHR) and co-chairs its Health Care Task Force.
 She serves on the Board of Directors of the Economic Policy Institute (EPI).
-She is a member of the Board of Directors and chairs the Consumer Advisory Council of the National Committee for Quality Assurance (NCQA).
+She is a member of the Board of Directors of the National Committee for Quality Assurance (NCQA).
 She is one of the first public members of the American Board of Internal Medicine (ABIM) Board of Directors.
-She was appointed by the U.S. Department of Health and Human Services to serve on the Guiding Committee of the Health Care Payment Learning & Action Network (HCPLAN) and co-chairs the HCPLAN Consumer & Patient Affinity Group, among many other influential boards and bodies.
+She was appointed by the U.S. Department of Health and Human Services to serve on the Guiding Committee of the Health Care Payment Learning & Action Network (HCPLAN).

-Ness graduated summa cum laude from Drew University with a bachelor’s degree in psychology and sociology.
-After completing graduate work in social welfare and public health policy, she received her Masters of Science from Columbia University School of Social Work.
-She worked in numerous capacities at the Service Employees International Union, first as director of adult education and career development efforts, and later conducting strategic planning and organizational development programs for local unions.
-She headed field operations for NARAL, where she worked to revitalize the organization’s grassroots political capability and affiliate network, before becoming its deputy director in 1989 and helping transform the organization into a major force in electoral politics.
+Debra graduated summa cum laude from Drew University with a bachelor’s degree in psychology and sociology.
+She received her Masters of Science from Columbia University School of Social Work.
+She worked in numerous capacities at the Service Employees International Union (SEIU).
+Prior to that she headed field operations for NARAL, where she worked to revitalize the organization’s grassroots political capability and affiliate network, before becoming its deputy director and helping transform the organization into a major force in electoral politics.